 This annual event, sponsored by the Texas Tech Residence Halls Association, is attended by over 20,000 Tech students and local residents.
 The Carol of lights is one of Texas Tech's largest and oldest traditions.
 The event brings together both the Texas Tech and Lubbock communities during its ceremonies.

 In the 1950s, Dr. Gene Hemmle, co-founder of the Carol of Lights, got together with a small group of students in the residence halls.
 They gathered at Memorial Circle to sing Christmas carols and drink hot chocolate.
-The first Carol of Lights was organized in 1959, with 5,000 lights, the event was first called the Carol of Lights in 1961 with a display of 16,000 lights.
-The ceremony has continued every year except in 1972, when Tech cancelled the event because of the university's energy conservation policy.
+The first Carol of Lights was organized in 1959, with 5,000 lights.
+In 1961, the event was officially named the Carol of Lights and had grown to 16,000 lights.
+The ceremony has continued every year except in 1972, when Texas Tech canceled the event because of the university's energy conservation policy.

 In 1992, the Carol of Lights received a Certificate of Registration from the State of Texas.

 In late September, a team from the University Physical Plant begins securing lights on the buildings.
 They work daily for over a month (in both good and bad weather!) to have the buildings ready for the celebration.

 Members of the Women's Service Organization (WSO) will set up the 20 foot wreath made of fresh cut pine limbs on the Science Building.
 The pine branches used to adorn the wreathe are cut by the TTU grounds crew on the TTU campus.

 ALPHA PHI OMEGA and CHI Rho will place 3,000 luminarias around Memorial Circle the night of the ceremony.